 The city has applied for FEMA assistance to get the costs for yard debris removal covered, but it will likely be a few months before the city receives an answer, Landrum said.

-Construction debris may also be dropped off for a fee at the Xenia Demolition Landfill or the Montgomery County Transfer Facility in Moraine, Landrum said.Grab the FREE WDTN News App for iPhone or Android.
+Construction debris may also be dropped off for a fee at the Xenia Demolition Landfill or the Montgomery County Transfer Facility in Moraine, Landrum said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.